Patiala clashes: Key accused among six more arrested | Law-Order

 The IG said so far nine people have been arrested in connection with the clashes.

-Chhina said police would take stern action if anyone is found trying to disturb peace and communal harmony.
+China said police would take stern action if anyone is found trying to disturb the peace and communal harmony.

 He further said strict action would be taken against those who spread provocative content on social media.